Chevrolet Corvette E-Ray

 In addition, the fact that most super cars are adding an optional electrified or hybrid powertrain to their lineup – such as Porsche (918), BMW (i8), and Acura (NSX) – serve as a further indication that the Corvette should gain an electrified powertrain to keep up from a competitive standpoint.

-Following is what we expect from the Corvette E-Ray:
+Following is what we expect from the Corvette C8 E-Ray:

-Prototypes of what is believed to be the Corvette E-Ray have been caught undergoing testing, including:
+Prototypes of what is believed to be the Corvette E-Ray have been caught undergoing testing on these occasions:

 - January 2020 – an E-Ray mule was caught undergoing winter testing